cyrenthix/cyrenthix/README.md

 #### 🤍 **My current main project is [Nury](https://discord.gg/qChjf23kGv)**
 Nury mirrors my personal approach to development, shaped by my own ideas and experience.

-> [!NOTE]
-> While there are still elements of Nury whose quality bar is too low, I am working on addressing this as soon as possible.

 ---

 #### 📡 **Contact:**